Mixing and ventilation in a living laboratory due to fast and slow response modes: A `living' laboratory and dataset

 \subsection{Heating ventilation and air conditioning (HVAC)}

 The laboratory is mechanically ventilated via a typical Variable Air Volume (VAV) system controlled by a Building Management System (BMS).
-Temperature-controlled fresh air is pumped into a plenum above the room (see the green pipe in figure \ref{fig_room}).
+Temperature-controlled fresh air is pumped into a plenum above the room (see the blue pipe in figure \ref{fig_room}).
 Four Fan Coil Units (FCUs) (Quartz Sapphire model SPR9) draw air from the plenum and heat/cool the air using a hot/cold water system according to the temperature setpoint for the room.
 The conditioned air is ducted from the FCUs to supply the room via linear slot diffusers placed at the north and south sides of the room (blue pipes and arrows in figure \ref{fig_room}).
-Air is extracted from the room through five square grilles positioned along the longitudinal axis of the ceiling (red pipes and arrows in figure \ref{fig_room}) at a constant rate, which does not necessarily correspond to the rate at which air is supplied to the space by the FCUs.
+The rate of supply to the room is usually different to the rate of extraction, which is constant and occurs through five square grilles positioned along the longitudinal axis of the ceiling (red pipes in figure \ref{fig_room}).